Saudumm/scriptable-News-Widget/README.md

 ## Notes and known bugs

-- Most WordPress websites, RSS and Atom feeds should work, but it's possible that not everything will work
+- Most WordPress websites, RSS and Atom feeds should work, but it's possible that not everything will work.
+Please feel free to contact me, if there are any problems.

 ## Changelog

 - v1.0.0 - Initial Upload
 - v1.0.1 - Small bugfix loading images in RSS feed
 - v1.0.2 - Support for iOS light and dark mode
-- v1.1.1 - Multi URL support in the code or via text files, better RSS support, support for Atom feeds, more customization options
+- v1.1.0 - Multi URL support in the code or via text files, better RSS support, support for Atom feeds, more customization options
+- v1.1.1 - Fix for links that don't start with http:// or https://

 ## Setup: